dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 categories: canvas
 layout: post
 id: 596
-updated: 2020-08-14 17:16:01
+updated: 2020-08-14 17:19:55
-version: 1.25
+version: 1.26
 ---

 In this [canvas example](/2020/03/23/canvas-example/) I will be working out some logic that has to do with moving what could be a map by way of a pointer such as a mouse.
 Many canvas examples, mainly games will require some way to pan around a game map of sorts, so some kind of logic such as what I am going over here would need to be used to do so.

 I will not be going over how to create a grid or map like state, I have wrote many posts on those subjects before this one.
 Instead I will just be writing about a module that I put together that just has to do with maintaining the state of an object that would be used to update a map position.

-So this canvas exmaple will be fairly simple, and striped down, but that is the idea as I am just working out one little thing in this example rather than making a full blown canvas project.
+So this canvas example will be fairly simple, and striped down, but that is the idea as I am just working out one little thing in this example rather than making a full blown canvas project.

 <!-- more -->